-- 12.1 Provide compatible transition in building scale, height, and mass. - 12.2 Although new buildings may be different sizes, design the first few stories to visually relate to adjacent buildings and the surrounding context, by integrating architectural elements and design details of similar scale and proportion. - 12.3 Locate more intense building mass, height, and activity of a development away from existing development at the Old Town boundary. - 12.4 Utilize building form as the primary method to make compatible transitions between different Development Types, internal to the Old Town boundary.
+- 12.1 Provide compatible transition in building scale, height, and mass. - 12.2 Although new buildings may be different sizes, design the first few stories to visually relate to adjacent buildings and the surrounding context, by integrating architectural elements and design details of similar scale and proportion. - 12.3 Locate more intense building mass, height, and activity of a development away from existing development at the Old Town boundary. - 12.4 Utilize building form as the primary method to make compatible transitions between different Development Types, internal to the Old Town boundary. - 12.5 SENSITIVELY TRANSITION NEW DEVELOPMENT SCALE, HEIGHT, AND INTENSITY AWAY FROM THE DOWNTOWN CORE (TYPE 1). - 12.6 REINFORCE THE ARCHITECTURAL CONTINUITY AND CHARACTER FOUND WITHIN THE HISTORIC OLD TOWN DESIGN DISTRICT, IN THE DESIGN OF BUILDINGS LOCATED WITHIN THE 100' TRANSITION AREA ADJACENT TO THE DESIGN DISTRICT BOUNDARY. - DESIGN TRANSITION AREA BUILDINGS TO BE COMPATIBLE WITH HISTORIC OLD TOWN ARCHITECTURE.
+INCORPORATE ARCHITECTURAL FORMS, MATERIALS, AND ELEMENTS THAT BEST DEMONSTRATE THE FRONTIER TOWN/WESTERN CHARACTER OF HISTORIC OLD TOWN INTO TRANSITION AREA BUILDING DESIGN. - REDUCE THE VISUAL IMPACT, MASS, AND BUILDING HEIGHT OF NEW DEVELOPMENT IN HIGHER SCALE DEVELOPMENT TYPES (TYPE 2 AND TYPE 3) WITHIN THE 100' TRANSITION AREA ADJACENT TO THE HISTORIC OLD TOWN DESIGN DISTRICT.
+LOCATE THE LOWEST PORTIONS OF THESE DEVELOPMENTS AT THE HISTORIC OLD TOWN DESIGN DISTRICT BOUNDARY.

-(Refer to Historic Old Town Design District section for specific guidelines relating to transitional design of new development adjacent to this Old Town district)
+(Refer to MAP 5 - Historic Old Town Design District TRANSITION AREA section for specific guidelines relating to transitional design of new development adjacent to this Old Town district)

 Figure notes base setback and stepback development standards attributed to Type 1, Type 2, and Type 3 Developments, when adjacent to the Old Town boundary.
-Modifications to base development standards may be sought through City Council approval of a Planned Block Development (Section 6.1308 of the Scottsdale Zoning Ordinance) or Infill Incentive District (Resolution No. 8370).
+TYPE 1 AND TYPE 2.5 DEVELOPMENTS ARE NOT ADJACENT TO THE OLD TOWN BOUNDARY.
+Modifications to base development standards may be sought through City Council approval of a Planned Block Development (Section 6.1308 of the Scottsdale Zoning (Refer to Sections 5.3006, 6.1308, & 6.1310 of the Scottsdale Zoning Ordinance) Ordinance) or Infill Incentive District (Resolution No. 8370)